 Despite the misleading name, so-called “right-to-work” laws do not guarantee anyone a job and do not protect workers’ rights.

 Federal law requires trade unions to equally represent all workers covered by a collective bargaining agreement, regardless of union membership status.
-In states without so-called “right-to-work” laws, employers and their employees are permitted to negotiate agreements that ensure everyone who benefits from a union contract contributes a share of the costs of obtaining and protecting those benefits.
-By prohibiting unions from asking non-members to pay a “service” or “fair share” fee to cover basic contract administration costs, so-called “right-to-work” laws give state governments the power to limit the terms and conditions that employers and their workers may freely negotiate as part of a collective bargaining agreement.
+In states without so-called “right-to-work” laws, private employers and their employees are free to negotiate agreements that ensure everyone who benefits from a union contract contributes a share of the costs of obtaining and protecting those benefits.
+By prohibiting unions from asking non-members to pay a “service” or “fair share” fee to cover the basic costs of contract administration, so-called “right-to-work” laws give state governments the power to limit the terms and conditions that private-sector employers and their employees have a right to negotiate as part of a collective bargaining agreement.

 Labor unions in “right-to-work” states are forced to absorb the costs of grievance and arbitration procedures on behalf of non-members who benefit from the terms of a bargaining agreement, but who do not contribute to the union’s operating fund.
 By draining resources and hurting the ability of unions to grow, “right to work” laws are consistently linked with lower average wages and reduced workplace safety for all working people in states that have passed the legislation.

 Well-funded “right-to-work” proponents include the National Right to Work Committee, U.S. Chamber of Commerce, American Legislative Exchange Council (ALEC) and Americans for Prosperity.
-While supporters typically claim that “right-to-work” laws are necessary to attract new businesses and increase employment opportunities, rigorous economic studies have failed to validate such claims.
+While supporters typically claim that “right-to-work” laws are necessary to attract new businesses and increase employment opportunities, rigorous economic studies fail to validate such claims.